George MacDonald: Early life

 An account cited how the young George suffered lapses in health in his early years and was subject to problems with his lungs such as asthma, bronchitis and even a bout of tuberculosis.
 This last illness was considered a family disease and two of MacDonald's brothers, his mother, and later three of his own children died from the illness.
-Even in his adult life, he was constantly travelling in search of purer air for his lungs.
+Even in his adult life, he was constantly traveling in search of purer air for his lungs.

 MacDonald grew up in the Congregational Church, with an atmosphere of Calvinism.
 However, his family was atypical, with his paternal grandfather a Catholic-born, fiddle-playing, Presbyterian elder; his paternal grandmother an Independent church rebel; his mother was a sister to the Gaelic-speaking radical who became moderator of the Free Church, while his step-mother, to whom he was also very close, was the daughter of a priest of the Scottish Episcopal Church.

-MacDonald graduated from the University of Aberdeen in 1845 with a degree in chemistry and physics.
+MacDonald graduated from the King's College, Aberdeen in 1845 with a degree in chemistry and physics.
 He spent the next several years struggling with matters of faith and deciding what to do with his life.
 His son, biographer Greville MacDonald, stated that his father could have pursued a career in the medical field but he speculated that lack of money put an end to this prospect.
 It was only in 1848 that MacDonald began theological training at Highbury College for the Congregational ministry.

 Early career

 MacDonald was appointed minister of Trinity Congregational Church, Arundel, in 1850, after briefly serving as a locum minister in Ireland.
-However, his sermons—which preached God's universal love and that everyone was capable of redemption—met with little favour and his salary was cut in half.
+However, his sermons—which preached God's universal love and that everyone was capable of redemption—met with little favour and his stipend was cut in half.
 In May 1853, MacDonald tendered his resignation from his pastoral duties at Arundel.
 Later he was engaged in ministerial work in Manchester, leaving that because of poor health.
 An account cited the role of Lady Byron in convincing MacDonald to travel to Algiers in 1856 with the hope that the sojourn would help turn his health around.
 When he got back, he settled in London and taught for some time at the University of London.
 MacDonald was also for a time editor of Good Words for the Young.